cloudnativelabs/kube-router/docs/large-networks03.md

 At first, there were only seven services in the kubernetes cluster:<br>
-Router 1 has only 11 k8s-nodes and Router 1 has 7 X11 = 77 service 32-bit host routes.<br>
+&nbsp;&nbsp;&oplus;&nbsp;Router 1 has only 11 k8s-nodes and Router 1 has 7 X11 = 77 service 32-bit host routes.<br>
-There are only 11 k8s-nodes on Router 2, and 7 x17 = 119 service 32-bit host routes on Router 1.<br>
+&nbsp;&nbsp;&oplus;&nbsp;There are only 11 k8s-nodes on Router 2, and 7 x17 = 119 service 32-bit host routes on Router 1.<br>

 By adding nodes and services, the kubernetes cluster grew to 10 services:<br>
-Router 1 has 14 k8s-nodes, Router 1 has 12-bit host routes with 10 x14 = 140 services, and 63 routes have been added.<br>
+&nbsp;&nbsp;&oplus;&nbsp;Router 1 has 14 k8s-nodes, Router 1 has 12-bit host routes with 10 x14 = 140 services, and 63 routes have been added.<br>
-Router 2 is increased to 20 k8s-nodes, Router 1 has 12-bit host routes with 10 x 20 = 200 services, and 81 routes are added.<br>
+&nbsp;&nbsp;&oplus;&nbsp;Router 2 is increased to 20 k8s-nodes, Router 1 has 12-bit host routes with 10 x 20 = 200 services, and 81 routes are added.<br>

 By analogy, if our kubernetes cluster grows to 1000 services and k8s-nodes on each router grow to 40, there will be 400,000 32-bit host routes on each router.<br>